raosukruth/autonomous-voice-pipeline/README.md

 A voice bot that calls Pretty Good AI's test line, simulates realistic patient conversations, and identifies bugs in their AI agent.

+The repository contains both the active app and archived run snapshots.
+The live program writes its current run outputs under `output/`, and the helper script snapshots each completed run under `rounds/round-N/output/` for later comparison.

 ## Quick Start

 1. Clone the repo and install dependencies: